Black Spanish (grape)

-Black Spanish is a variation of grape that were originally assumed to be a seedling of an American hybrid grape which resulted from the crossing of the American Vitis aestivalis species with a grape of an unknown Vitis vinifera pollen donor.
+Black Spanish is a variation of grape that was originally assumed to be a seedling of an American hybrid grape which resulted from the crossing of the American Vitis aestivalis species with that of an unknown Vitis vinifera.
+The vinifera is suspected to have been the pollen donor.

 Microsatellite DNA analysis (a.k.a.
 Simple Sequence Repeats or SSRs) has revealed that the American wild grapevine parent of Black Spanish (a.k.a.
 Jacquez) is Vitis berlandieri and not Vitis aestivalis.
 This hybridization is not known to have been purposeful and may have occurred naturally, as was the case with many of the early American grape cultivars.

 Riaz et al. (2019) have now published the genetic profile of the Jacquez grapevine as follows (percentages):